scottlapoint/remix_services_4_sale/README.md

 All prices are in US$ to keep it simple.

-You can pay in either US$ or CDN$ -- paypal for US customers, and if you are in Canada you can either do Paypal OR Interac E-Transfer.
+You can pay in either US$ or CDN$ -- paypal for US customers, and if you are in Canada you can either do Interac E-Transfer.

 Obviously if you purchase more we can work something out.
 I am in Canada and would prefer to ship out only to Canada and US for now.
 As most of you are aware shipping is not cheap these days, so I'll do my best to get the best rate available.